-With the spires of its impressive gothic cathedral towering above the cityscape, Cologne (or “Köln” as known to locals), is a fantastic city to visit, particularly for a day trip when exploring the Northern Rhine province and other points of interest.
-After living in the city for two years, I think I’ve perfected the art of the ‘one day in Cologne’ tour!
-So here is my (I think slightly unbiased) guide to the best things to do in Cologne, Germany, particularly if only there for just one day.
+With the spires of its impressive gothic cathedral towering above the cityscape, Cologne (or “Köln” as it’s known to locals), is a fantastic city to visit, particularly for a day trip when exploring the North Rhine Westphalia province and other points of interest.
+After living in the city for three years and in the surrounding area for over 6 years, and having had loads of friends and family visit us, we think we’ve now perfected the art of the one day in Cologne itinerary!

 Cologne Cathedral (Kölner Dom)

 This UNESCO World Heritage site is the most visited tourist attraction in all of Germany, and for good reason.
 So, start your morning by visiting the beautiful Cologne Cathedral.

 The gothic cathedral is one of the best things to do in Germany, and forms the epicentre of the entire city.